Google Earth leads to remains of missing Florida man in lake

 The National Missing and Unidentified Persons System says Moldt went to a nightclub in November 1997 but did not appear intoxicated as he left alone before midnight.
 He had called his girlfriend from the club saying he would return to their Lantana home soon.

 The subdivision was under construction when Moldt went missing, but the pond was already there.
-Barry Fay, who found the car, told The Palm Beach Post that he had never noticed anything from the shoreline.
+Barry Fay, whose home is near where the car was found, told The Palm Beach Post that he had never noticed anything from the shoreline.

 “Never did I believe there would be a 22-year-old dead body,” Fay told the newspaper.